willklein/how-things-work/README.md

 > Your guide to super awesome JavaScript stuff

 This is a workshop given at DinosaurJS.
 I'd like to give it again, it was really awesome.
+It takes about three hours in-person, and brings someone from zero to hero on linting rules and code transformation.

-If you're interested in doing this workshop (online or in person), reply on this Tweet or contact me howerver you can: https://twitter.com/WillsLab/status/1010238287385169921
+If you're interested in doing this workshop (online or in person), reply on this Tweet or contact me however you can: https://twitter.com/WillsLab/status/1010238287385169921

 Resources in rough order:
 - http://astexplorer.net/